BIRDSHOT-FUSE/Alloy-Design/README.md

 - Generates simplex-based alloy composition grids for any number of elements
 - Supports custom composition limits for each element
 - Outputs a CSV with node IDs, compositions, and neighbor indices
-- Includes optional 3D plotting
+- Includes plotting capabilities for visualizing the composition space

 ## Requirements